 What is available for pain management during labor?

-We encourage all our mothers-to-be to attend offered Prenatal classes.
-By attending these classes you can be prepared for what will occur during labor and learn breathing methods to help with the management of the pain of labor.
-Pain medications are also available if you desire.
+We encourage all mothers-to-be to ask questions of their provider regarding pain management options during labor. .
 Let your nurse know if you desire pain medication.
 All pain medications need a physician order so your nurse will need to contact your physician if you desire pain medications.
 Pain management can include pain medication given to you in your IV or intrathecal narcotic pain medication.
 An injection of a narcotic is done with an epidural.
+Nitrous oxide is also offered as an option for pain control.
 Ask your physician or nurse for more information.

 What should I bring to the hospital?

 Here is what we provide:

 - Disposable stretch underwear to hold pads in place